sharetribe/flex-docs/src/docs/concepts-payments/provider-onboarding-and-identity-verification/index.md

 ### Stripe Connect Custom Accounts

-Sharetribe uses Stripe Connect Custom Accounts as the default payment integration.
+Sharetribe uses Stripe Connect with Custom Accounts as the default payment integration.
 These enable your sellers to process payments through your marketplace.
 Stripe Connect also has other types of accounts, such as Standard and Express, but those are not compatible with the Sharetribe Stripe integration.

 When you use the Sharetribe Stripe integration, you need to create Custom Connect accounts for your users through the Sharetribe